-- Before dating someone you do not know well, check the person out with friends. - Plan to meet someplace where there are other people--a restaurant, a movie, a mall, or go with a group of friends. - Be prepared to find your own transportation home.
-Have phone numbers available to make a call to your parents or a friend and enough cash for a taxi. - Don't get drunk or stoned.
+- Before dating someone you do not know well, check the person out with friends. - Plan to meet someplace where there are other people-a restaurant, a movie, a mall, or go with a group of friends. - Be prepared to find your own transportation home.
+Have phone numbers available to make a call to your parents or a friend and enough cash/funds for a taxi or other ridesharing services (Uber or Lyft). - Don't get drunk or stoned.
 Remember drugs and alcohol decrease your ability to take care of yourself and make sensible decisions. - Clearly and firmly let your date know your limits before you get into a situation you cannot control. - Do not leave a party, a concert, or a ball game with someone you just met. - Trust your instincts.
 If you think something is not quite right or you feel uneasy, get to where there are other people or tell your date to leave NOW.
 Be assertive.